open-component-model/MPAS/docs/concepts/external-secrets.md

 This scenario makes spinning up the bootstrap clusters a lot easier.
 No need to pre-generate any certificates.
-We still use `mkcert` to install the generated root certificate locally so the e2e script has access to the internal https registry; but we are no longer required to generate and create a secret by hand.
+We still use `mkcert` to install the generated root certificate locally so the e2e script has access to the internal https registry; but we are no longer required to generate and create any secret by hand.

 In the ocm-controller and the MPAS repository, there is a script under the `hack` folder to prime any clusters with a certificate already installed.